themaplelab/swan/README.md

 swan-xcodebuild --swan-dir custom-dir -- [...]
 ```

-The same idea applies for `swan-swiftc`, which dumps SIL for single `.swift` files, but you only need to specify the Swift file you want to dump the SIL for.
-This tool wraps `swiftc` so any arguments you give it will go to `swiftc`.
+The same idea applies for `swan-swiftc`, which dumps SIL for single `.swift` files, but you simply specify the Swift file.

 ```
 swan-swiftc -- MyFile.swift